Jatun Risba

 Jatun Risba (they/them) is a Slovene interdisciplinary and intermedia artist, researcher, and performer whose work explores the intersections of art, science, and spirituality.
 Active since 2008, they are known for developing transdisciplinary projects that engage ecological awareness, queer and posthumanist perspectives, and radical self-healing through art.
-Risba's practice spans performance art, video, photography, printmaking, and participatory live art events.
+Risba's practice spans performance art, video art, photography, printmaking, and participatory live art events.

 Early life and education

 Risba holds a Bachelor of Arts degree from the Nuova Accademia di Belle Arti (NABA) in Milan, Italy, and a postgraduate certificate in Art & Science from Central Saint Martins, University of the Arts London.

 Artistic practice

 Risba's work engages with eco-feminist and post-humanist discourses through performance, conceptual, and relational art.
 Their practice-as-research examines themes including body politics, menstruation, gender equity, multispecies kinship, ecological interdependence, and radical self-healing.

 In 2025, Risba published the article "Menstrual Cups: R—Evolutionary Devices for Overcoming Wrong Views About Life" in Body, Space & Technology, exploring the creative potential of menstrual cups in challenging social taboos.

 During the COVID-19 pandemic, Risba co-founded Be-coming Tree, a global live-art project connecting artists performing simultaneously with trees across six continents.
 The project was featured in the "Queering Nature" issue of Antennae: The Journal of Nature in Visual Culture.